getfem-doc/getfem-doc-translations/doc/sphinx/source/scilab/cmdref_gf_mesh_get.rst

   ``N = gf_mesh_get(mesh M, 'normal of faces', imat CVFIDs)``

-    Evaluates (at face centers) the normals of convexes.
+    Return matrix of (at face centers) the normal vectors of convexes.

     <literal>CVFIDs</literal> is supposed a two-rows matrix, the first row lists convex
     #ids, and the second lists face numbers (local number in the convex).